-There are only two types of employees when it comes to IT security: major risk employees and minimal risk employees.
+There are two types of employees when it comes to IT security: Major risk employees and minimal risk employees.
 The only difference is that the minimal risk employees have been properly trained to spot possible security threats, have a sense for what is unsafe behavior and take action to protect themselves and the organization.

 It might not sound like anything to be proud of, but the minimal risk employee is the most desirable end goal when it comes to password security.
 Not only do these employees understand, for example, what a phishing attempt is, they are knowledgeable enough to spot a phishing email, accurately report it and communicate additional security concerns they may have.
 Minimal-risk employees effectively become security advocates for the entire organization.

 The whole point of the internet is for it to be an open network.
 Therefore, we must accept that vigilance is, in fact, excellence.
 Your network will never be bulletproof, but the more advocates you create internally for IT security, the more your risk factor goes down.

 Application isolation is a new trend in cybersecurity that continues to grow, and the simple idea is that you are segmenting your apps away from one another.
 This is counterintuitive to the API marketplace phenomenon happening concurrently, which is driving a lot of software-as-a-service (SaaS) purchasing.
 Most organizations are not forward thinking or strict enough to practice application isolation or closed networks, so there has to be a compromise.

 If you follow these rules, malicious actors will likely get discouraged and move on to an easier target.
 This is where you ensure that you do not fall victim to stray malware!

 Password Strength and Reset

 We all hate resetting our passwords every three months.
 As soon as you start to remember your password by heart, you end up having to reset it.
 This is where secure password managers can help you safeguard and remember your passwords successfully.